AstridsFont/Oblata-Display/README.md

 This font project is licensed under the SIL Open Font License, Version 1.1.
 More information: https://openfontlicense.org

+Redistribution Notice:
+This font is released under the SIL Open Font License 1.1.
+Please distribute it only with the complete license file and credit to the designer.
+Abusive or incomplete redistributions harm the spirit of free typography.

 # Designer
 Astrid Schäfer – Germany
 → https://github.com/AstridsFont